aspose-total/Aspose.Total-Products/total/en/net/conversion/pcl-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PCL to SXC" h2="Export PCL File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PCL files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+The process of conversion involves two steps.
+Firstly, Aspose.PDF for .NET is used to export PCL to XLSX.
+This component provides a wide range of features to manipulate PDF documents.
+It enables developers to create, edit, convert, render, print and split PDF documents.
+It also allows developers to add annotations, watermarks, signatures, bookmarks, headers and footers to PDF documents.

+Once the PCL file is converted to XLSX, Aspose.Cells for .NET is used to convert XLSX to SXC.
+This component provides a comprehensive set of features to manipulate spreadsheets.
+It enables developers to create, edit, copy, convert, render, print and split spreadsheets.
+It also allows developers to add formulas, charts, images, hyperlinks, comments, shapes, autofilters, data validation, conditional formatting and many more features to spreadsheets.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PCL file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PCL to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Using Aspose.Total for .NET, developers can easily convert PCL to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+Aspose.PDF for .NET is used to export PCL to XLSX and Aspose.Cells for .NET is used to convert XLSX to SXC.
+Both components provide a wide range of features to manipulate PDF documents and spreadsheets respectively.
+This makes it easier for developers to convert PCL to SXC quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}